grafana/k6-docs/src/data/markdown/docs/05 Examples/02 Tutorials/01 Get started with k6/200 Test for performance.md

 Since this is a learning environment, the stages are still quite short.
 Add the following _scenario_ to your options `object` and run the test again.
-Where the smoke test used load in terms of iterations, this configuration expresses load in terms virtual users and time.
+Where the smoke test used load in terms of iterations, this configuration uses the [`ramping-vus` executor](/using-k6/scenarios/executors/ramping-vus/) to express load in terms virtual users and duration.

 ```json
   scenarios: {